njust/KTail/README.md

 - Live chart for matching highlighters
 - Highlighters can be configured in the config.json

-For build instructions please check the linux-build.yml / windows-build.yml workflows.
-MacOS will be added later.
+For build instructions please check the linux-build.yml / windows-build.yml / macos-build.yml workflows.

 You can find more information on our official website: https://ktail.de